All Episodes

 But Rush Limbaugh's defense of the Redskins team name is relatively tame and quite reasonable, focusing more on the role of the federal government than the merits of the team's nickname.

-Parentheses, I say relatively tame because this is still Rush Limbaugh, and it wouldn't make for good radio if he couldn't shoehorn phrases like jack booted thugs and PC jerks into a segment.
+Parentheses, I say relatively tame because this is still Rush Limbaugh, and it wouldn't make for good radio if he couldn't shoehorn phrases like jack-booted thugs and PC jerks into a segment.

 Everybody listening to this program agrees with me.

-There isn't even any controversy on this program, and there isn't any polarization.
+There isn't even any controversy on this program.

-The polarization is imagined by these people on the left who, for whatever personal reasons they've got harbor animosity toward me.
+The polarization is imagined by these people on the left who, for whatever personal reasons they've got, harbor animosity toward me.

-I understand I'm taking shots.
+I understand them taking shots.

-But polarizing.
+But polarizing?

 So the guy quotes me and thinks it's fine nuance.